cisco-open/go-lanai/README.md

 At this point if you run the application and visit the application again, you should get an unauthenticated error.

-### Session Module
-When session feature is enabled on a WebSecurity configuration, the request and response to those endpoints will load and persist session information.

-#### Tutorial
+## Step 4: Add Session

 Because we have restricted access to the /hello endpoint to authenticated user only, we need way to determine if the request is authenticated or not.
 In order to do that we need to enable session.
 When session is enabled, session cookie will be set on the response and sent with the request.
-We can then use to save the authentication state of the user session.
+We can then save the authentication state of the user in the session.
+When session feature is enabled on a WebSecurity configuration, the request and response to those endpoints will load and persist session information.

 **init/package.go**